-October is Manufacturing Month.
-DWD is proud to highlight this industry, which employs more than 480,000 state residents, generates \$66 billion in economic output, and accounts for nearly 19% of the state's domestic product.
+The manufacturing industry is essential to Wisconsin's economic success.
+Manufacturing employs more than 480,000 state residents, generates \$66 billion in economic output, and accounts for nearly 19% of the state's domestic product.

 Thanks to the strength of the state's manufacturers, construction industry, and many other sectors, Wisconsin's economy has been on a winning streak.
-The latest numbers show a record high number of jobs, historically low unemployment, and seasonal, historic lows for initial weekly and continuing unemployment insurance claims.
-Meanwhile, the state's labor force participation rate has increased to 65.8%, a full 3 percentage points above the national rate.
+The latest numbers show record-high total nonfarm jobs in July, August, and September of this year.
+Currently, Wisconsin has more than 3 million total jobs, which remains near record levels.
+Wisconsin's monthly unemployment rate was the lowest in the state's history in May, and in October, it remained below the national rate at 3.2%.
+Meanwhile, the state's labor force participation rate stands at more than full 3 percentage points above the national rate.

-Wisconsin's nationally acclaimed Registered Apprenticeship and Youth Apprenticeship programs factor into this success and offer an important pathway to careers in manufacturing.
-In 2022, Wisconsin Registered Apprenticeship reached a record level of participation with more than 15,900 participating apprentices.
-Wisconsin's Youth Apprenticeship program also reached a record with more than 8,300 youth apprentices, including more than 1,500 students working in manufacturing.
+Wisconsin's nationally acclaimed Registered Apprenticeship and Youth Apprenticeship programs factor into this success and offer important pathways to careers in manufacturing.
+During National Apprenticeship Week last month, Governor Evers announced that Wisconsin's Registered Apprenticeship program has had 16,384 enrolled apprentices thus far in 2023, an all-time record in the program's 112-year history and surpassing last year's record-high participation.
+In 2022, Wisconsin's Youth Apprenticeship program also reached a record with more than 8,300 youth apprentices, including more than 1,500 students working in manufacturing.